quicksilver/manual/docs/configuration.md

 While it does involve switching between keyboard and mouse, the Quicksilver command window can be a convenient drag & drop source or target.
 E.g., with an Open File dialog up from some application, rather than navigating in that window you can activate Quicksilver, type to select the file you want to open and then drag it from the first pane into the Open File dialog.
 To make this a little more seamless there is an [AppleScript Action](docs.blacktree.com/quicksilver/applescript_open_and_save_selection) you can download from the Quicksilver site that add an action to send the file to an open or save dialog, so you can avoid the dragging.
 To move a file from the desktop to a folder, activate Quicksilver and bring up the folder in the first pane; then just drag the file from the desktop to the folder in the first pane.

-You can bring up an email address and drag it into the To: or CC: field of a mail message.
+You can bring up an e-mail address and drag it into the To: or CC: field of a mail message.
 Mail.app doesn’t recognize nicknames in it’s matching so using Quicksilver for this might be convenient.
-Note you have to drag an email address for this to work, not a contact.
+Note you have to drag an e-mail address for this to work, not a contact.
 You can also drag a file into a message as an attachment.

 If the application you’re dropping into doesn’t accept the item your dragging from Quicksilver you’ll probably get the name of the item dropped in.
 E.g., if you drag a file into a web form you’ll find the file name with its full path entered into the form.
 Do the same thing with a contact to make sure you get a difficult name spelled correctly.
 Drag a postal address from a contact into a document or a field in an online mapping service (note, the newlines might prevent a web field from getting more than the street address).
 With proxy objects you can drag the Current Web Page URL or the iTunes Track Now Playing.